Chrysler minivans

 The Chrysler minivans are a series of minivans that have been produced and marketed by the American automaker Chrysler since the 1984 model year.
-Currently in its sixth generation, the model line is marketed worldwide, primarily in North America and Europe.
-Introduced as the Dodge Caravan and Plymouth Voyager, the Chrysler minivans have been marketed under a variety of nameplates under the Chrysler, Plymouth, Dodge, and Ram brands; through the use of rebadging, the model line has also been marketed under the Lancia and Volkswagen brands.
+Currently in its sixth generation, the model line is sold worldwide, primarily in North America and Europe.
+Introduced as the Dodge Caravan and Plymouth Voyager, the Chrysler minivans have been marketed under various nameplates across the Chrysler, Plymouth, Dodge, and Ram brands.
+Through the use of rebadging, the model line has also been marketed under the Lancia and Volkswagen brands.

 The introduction of the Chrysler minivans popularized the body styles by automakers in North America, leading to the introduction of competitive vehicles such as the Chevrolet Astro/GMC Safari, Ford Aerostar, Toyota Previa, and Mazda MPV.
-During the 1990s, the popularity of the model line led to its form factor becoming closely adopted by many of its competitors, leading to the Ford Windstar/Freestar, Honda Odyssey, Toyota Sienna, Kia Sedona, and Nissan Quest.
+During the 1990s, the popularity of the model line led to its form factor being closely adopted by many of its competitors, including the Ford Windstar/Freestar, Honda Odyssey, Toyota Sienna, and Nissan Quest.

 Since 1983, Chrysler has manufactured minivans at its Windsor Assembly facility (Windsor, Ontario, Canada).
 From 1987 to 2007, the company supplemented production in North America with its Saint Louis Assembly facility (Fenton, Missouri).
-For the European market, exports were largely supplemented by the Eurostar joint-venture factory in Graz, Austria from 1992 to 2002.
+For the European market, exports were primarily augmented by the Eurostar joint-venture factory in Graz, Austria, from 1992 through 2002.
 The highest-selling line of minivans worldwide, Chrysler produced the 15 millionth example of the model line in 2019.

 Table of models

 First generation (1984–1990)

 The first-generation Chrysler minivans were released in November 1983 as 1984 models.
 The Dodge Caravan was an all-new nameplate, with the Plymouth Voyager adopted from its previous full-size van line.
 The model lines were built on the front-wheel drive Chrysler S platform.
-To streamline production and development costs, while the S platform was a distinct design, it shared powertrain commonality with the K platform and its variants; interior components were also shared with other Chrysler vehicles.
+To streamline production and development costs, the S platform, although a distinct design, shared powertrain commonality with the K platform and its variants.
+Additionally, some interior components were also shared with other Chrysler vehicles.

-For 1987, Chrysler introduced the extended-length Dodge Grand Caravan and Plymouth Grand Voyager, which used a long-wheelbase version of the S platform chassis.
+For the 1987 model year, Chrysler introduced the extended-length Dodge Grand Caravan and Plymouth Grand Voyager, which used a long-wheelbase version of the S platform chassis.
 For 1988, the Chrysler Voyager was introduced for European export.
-Alongside the passenger van, the model line was sold by Dodge as a cargo van; from 1984 to 1988, it was known as the Dodge Mini Ram Van and as the Dodge (Grand) Caravan C/V from 1989 to 1990.
+Alongside the passenger van, the model line was sold by Dodge as a cargo van; from 1984 to 1988, it was known as the Dodge Mini Ram Van, and from 1989 to 1990, it was referred to as the Dodge (Grand) Caravan C/V.

-Chrysler added a minivan to its namesake brand early in the 1990 year, shifting the Chrysler Town & Country from its traditional station wagon usage to a minivan; sold exclusively in a long-wheelbase version, the Town & Country became the highest-trim Chrysler minivan.
+Chrysler added a minivan to its namesake brand early in 1990, shifting the Chrysler Town & Country nameplate from its traditional station wagon usage to a minivan.
+Sold exclusively in a long-wheelbase version, the Town & Country became the highest-trim Chrysler minivan.